Civic Center, Hall of Justice, Room C-10

-- Cash payments may only be paid in person in Room C-10 between the hours of 8:00am and 3:00pm, Monday
+- Cash payments may only be made in person in Room C-10 between the hours of 8:00 am and 4:00 pm, Monday

 or paid in person in Room C-10.
 Please note: When making a payment by mail, individuals must write the

-case number or name of the defendant on the check, cashier's check or money order to ensure that it is
+case number or defendant's name on the check, cashier's check or money order to ensure it is

 applied to the correct criminal case.

 - Credit card payments may be sent by mail (using the stub provided on the Courtesy Notice), made in person in Room C-10, or made by phone at (415) 444-7070

 between the hours of 9:00 am and 2:00 pm, Monday through Friday.

 The Court will refer delinquent cases to a collection agency, Enhanced Court Collections (ECC) and may add a $300 civil